stephenrossetti/Module-7-Challenge/READMEsample.md

   Sample Contributions

   ## Tests
-  Sample Testing
+  Sample Tests

   ## License
   This project utilizes the MIT license.
 Please refer to the repo for more details.

   ## Questions
-  If you have any questions about the code please check out my GitHub at https://github.com/stephen.rossetti.
+  If you have any questions about the code please check out my GitHub at https://github.com/stephenrossetti.
 Otherwise feel free to reach me via email at rossetti.stephen@gmail.com.